- Best Practices

 As you can see, the above communication is quite cumbersome with lots of back and forth between sender and receiver.
 We open a connection to the SMTP server, issue the EHLO command, authenticate, set the MAIL FROM, set the RCPT TO, DATA command, send the data, period to close, and finally receive confirmation the message was queued.

 1> openssl s_client -connect api.mailgun.net:4432> POST /v2/samples.mailgun.org/messages HTTP/1.13> Authorization: Basic YXBpOmtleS0zYXg2eG5qcDI5amQ2ZmRzNGdjMzczc2d2anh0ZW9sMA==4> Content-Type: application/x-www-form-urlencoded5> Content-Length: 1266>7> from=test%40samples.mailgun.org&to=recipient%40samples.mailgun.org&subject=Testing&8> text=This+is+a+test+of+HTTP+over+port+443!9HTTP/1.1 200 OK

 Here, we initiate a connection, pass the HTTP POST payload and receive a 200 OK from the API endpoint.
 We don't have to issue a sequence of commands and wait for a response from the server after each command.

 In summary, where performance is desired, Mailgun recommends utilizing our API endpoint.
 The amount of back and forth “chatting” is much less.
 And with our API SDKs, connecting up is pretty simple.
 If you’re not interested in connecting via API, our SMTP endpoints are ready for your mail.
-Just don’t forget – port 587 is where the party is at!
-To learn more, check out our Documentation for more info, or contact us and we can answer any questions you may have about SMTP ports.
+Just don’t forget – port 587 is where the party is at as far as secure SMTPs are concerned!
+To learn more, check out our Documentation for more info, or contact us and we can answer any questions you may have about SMTP ports or our email services.